grammyjs/website/site/docs/plugins/menu.md

 This includes laying out all dynamic ranges and generating all dynamic labels.
 Once the menu is sent, the rendered button array will be forgotten again.

-When a menu is sent, every button contains callback query that stores the following information.
+When a menu is sent, every button contains callback query that stores:

-- The menu identifier
+- The menu identifier.
-- The row/column position of the button
+- The row/column position of the button.
-- An optional payload
+- An optional payload.
-- A fingerprint flag that stores whether or not a fingerprint was used in the menu
+- A fingerprint flag that stores whether or not a fingerprint was used in the menu.
-- A 4-byte hash that encodes either the fingerprint, or the menu layout and the button label
+- A 4-byte hash that encodes either the fingerprint, or the menu layout and the button label.

 That way, we can identify exactly which button of which menu was pressed.
-A menu will only handle button presses if
+A menu will only handle button presses if:

-- the menu identifiers match
+- The menu identifiers match.
-- the row/column is specified
+- The row/column is specified.
-- the fingerprint flag exists
+- The fingerprint flag exists.

 When a user presses a menu's button, we need to find the handler that was added to that button at the time the menu was rendered.
 Hence, we simply render the old menu again.